ELETTRA-SincrotroneTrieste/cumbia-copy-source-context-menu-actions/README.md

 include(/usr/local/cumbia-libs/include/cumbia-qtcontrols/cumbia-qtcontrols.pri)
 ```

-in the file cumbia-mouse-event-plugin.pro is correct (in the default case,
+in the file cumbia-copy-source-context-menu-actions.pro is correct (in the default case,
 cumbia-qtcontrols is installed under /usr/local/cumbia-libs)

-#### Drag events

-The plugin offers a drag event containing either the *source* or *target* of readers
-(writers) as source, in plain text

 Have fun.